joyfullservice/msaccess-vcs-addin/README.md

 Installation
 ---------
  Simply download the add-in from the [**Releases**](https://github.com/joyfullservice/msaccess-vcs-integration/releases) page, and run the file.
 It will install or update the add-in for you.
 Additional notes on installation can be found on the [project wiki](https://github.com/joyfullservice/msaccess-vcs-integration/wiki/Installation).
-If you want the very latest working copy, you may alternatively download [Version Control.accda](https://github.com/joyfullservice/msaccess-vcs-integration/blob/master/Version%20Control.accda) from the source code files in this project.

 Contributing
 ------------